dchesebrough/cdktf-demo/README.md

 This will create a credentials file under `~/.aws/`.
 The project is configured to use the `us-east-1` region.

-By default, the bucket policy is configured to only allow traffic to the IP address specified in `main.py`.
+By default, the Web ACL is configured to only allow traffic to the IP address specified in `main.py`.
 Fetch your [IP address](https://www.whatismyip.com) and replace it in the `access_ip_address` variable.

 Install pip dependencies with:
 ```